petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-security-and-identity-management/adding-claritys-users-and-groups.md

 ---
 uuid: cbe102f7-9428-4d96-8d2f-eb9ac8007dfa
 ---
-# Setting Up Clarity's Users and Groups
+# Adding Clarity's Users and Groups

 Users are individuals who interact with the Liferay platform, whether authenticated or not.
 To organize authenticated users, you can also create user groups based on shared attributes to simplify role management.
 In this section, you'll set up users and user groups for Clarity's enterprise website.